 The Descriptors Panel maintains the text information and other tags associated with an image.
 At the top of the window are two arrows which are navigation buttons (see below) to browse to the next or previous image’s descriptor content.
 On the Image Archive Desktop, the current image associated with the Descriptors Panel will be highlighted by a dotted border.
 As you scroll using the navigation buttons in the Descriptors Panel, you can see the image highlight border advancing to the next image on the Image Archive Desktop.

 Descriptor text can also be spell-checked.
-For details go to the Working with Text – Spell Checking section.
-However, a quick method is to access the Descriptor Spell-Checker is to right-click on the descriptor field underneath the image in the Image Archive pane and choose one of Spell-Checker Options from the context menu.
+A quick method is to access the Descriptor Spell-Checker is to right-click on the descriptor field underneath the image in the Image Archive pane and choose one of Spell-Checker Options from the context menu.